 - Variable energy

 - Disturbed sleep

 Experiencing the symptoms associated with P.A.W.S. can feel like the individual is going on a rollercoaster ride.
 In the beginning, symptoms will change minute to minute and hour to hour.
 As an individual continues to recover the periods where the symptoms are minimized or not present will get longer and longer, but the bad periods of post-acute withdrawal can be just as intense and last just as long.
-The periods where these symptoms are triggered can last for a few days and there are no apparent reasons to why these symptoms appear.
+The periods where these symptoms are triggered can last for a few days and there are no apparent reasons as to why these symptoms appear.
 Post-acute withdrawal syndrome can last for up to two years.